Arnab-Afk/hackx/README.md

 ## Executive Summary

-Zkloud is a trustless, AI-powered cloud infrastructure platform that lets developers deploy full-stack environments using natural language — with cryptographic, on-chain proof that nobody (including us) can access their code or data.
+COMPUT3 is a trustless, AI-powered cloud infrastructure platform that lets developers deploy full-stack environments using natural language — with cryptographic, on-chain proof that nobody (including us) can access their code or data.

 We combine four things that no existing platform offers together: